General Terms and Conditions of Reimbursement - Refund operation of the imagine R package

 Updated on

-General Terms and Conditions of Reimbursement - Refund operation of the imagine R package (Users holding a Scol'R Junior card) - School year 2024 -2025
+General Refund Terms and Conditions - Refund operation for the imagine R Junior ski pass in the outer suburbs only (Users holding a Scol'R Junior card) - School year 2025-2026

 ARTICLE 1: DEFINITIONS

-- The imagine R Scolaire package is an annual package reserved for primary and secondary school students and apprentices (excluding professionalization contracts) residing in Île-de-France

-- The Compensation Area refers to the online platform accessible at the https://www.iledefrance-mobilites.fr/dedommagement address where requests for reimbursement of all or part of the transport passes created by Île-de-France Mobilités and managed by Comutitres S.A.S, in the name and on behalf of Île-de-France Mobilités, can be submitted.
+- The Compensation Area refers to the online platform accessible at the address https://www.ilede-france-mobilites.fr/dedommagement where requests for reimbursement of all or part of the transport packages created by Île-de-France Mobilités and managed by Comutitres S.A.S, in the name and on behalf of Île-de-France Mobilités, can be submitted.

 - The Île-de-France Mobilités Connect service is an authentication service for secure access to the services of Île-de-France Mobilités and some of its partners.